kanboard/documentation/content/en/v1/admin/url_rewriting.md

 define('ENABLE_URL_REWRITE', true);
 ```

-Adapt the example above according to your own configuration.
+Adapt the example above according to your configuration.